 Students produce portfolios outlining both their Engineering and Enterprise processes, decisions and learnings.
 The production of high-quality folios is a critical component of the program.
-They should evidence a wide range of topics including career development, marketing, collaboration, project management and budgeting.
+They should evidence a wide range of topics including career development, marketing, collaboration, project management budgeting and engineering design and development.

-Well produced portfolios have assisted students in gaining subject credits at University and be the differentiator in job applications.
+Well produced portfolios have assisted students in gaining subject credits at university and be the differentiator in job applications.